alamehan/nice-list/README.md

   * [eBook Converter Bundle](https://www.ebook-converter.com/) - All in one tools to convert ebook to other format, it support DRM ebook.

 * Imaging & Multimedia
   * [IrfanView](https://www.irfanview.com/) - One of the most popular viewers worldwide.
+Designed to be simple but powerful.
   * [PhotoScape](http://www.photoscape.org/) - Fun and easy photo editing software that enables you to fix and enhance photos.
   * [AIMP](https://www.aimp.ru/) - Free audio player with support for large number of formats and playlists.
   * [Spotify](https://www.spotify.com/) - Digital music (and podcast) service that gives you access to millions of songs.